About chemotherapy for prostate cancer

 Some drugs have unusual side effects.
 If you are having treatment with epirubicin remember that it can make your urine turn red for a couple of days after you have the drug.
 Some people worry that it is blood in the urine, which can be frightening.

 We don't yet know much scientifically about how some nutritional or herbal supplements may interact with chemotherapy.
 Some could be harmful.
 It is very important to let your doctors know if you take any supplements.
-Or if you are prescribed therapies by alternative or complementary therapy practitioners.
+Also let them know if you are prescribed therapies by alternative or complementary therapy practitioners.

 Talk to your specialist about any other tablets or medicines you take while you are having active treatment.
 There is information about the safety of herbal, vitamin and diet supplements in the complementary therapies section.